vog/fingerprint/README.md

 [ad hoc signings](http://keysigning.org/methods/adhoc) at the next [key signing party](https://en.wikipedia.org/wiki/Key_signing_party)!

-Install LaTeX with <code>koma-script</code> if haven't already done so.
+Install LaTeX with <code>koma-script</code> and <code>forloop</code>
+if haven't already done so.
 On Debian based systems, the installation command is:

 ```
-apt-get install texlive-latex-recommended
+apt-get install texlive-latex-extra
 ```

 Download the LaTeX code which is public domain: